CobreGratis/bielsystems.github.com/_posts/cases/en/2014-02-24-project-builder.md

 video_image:

-short_description: Project Builder is a project management SaaS to help manage your projects following PMI’s best practices.
-Manage tasks and deadlines between teams and collaborate in real time.

 about: Project Builder is a project management SaaS to help manage your projects following PMI’s best practices.
 Manage tasks and deadlines between teams and collaborate in real time.